Open-EO/openeo-python-client/docs/auth.rst

-When OpenID Connect authentication completes successfully, the openID Python library receives an access token to be used when doing authenticated calls to the backend.
+When OpenID Connect authentication completes successfully, the openID Python library receives an access token to be used when doing authenticated calls to the back-end.
 The access token usually has a short lifetime to reduce the security risk when it would be stolen or intercepted.
 The openID Python library also receives a *refresh token*